bd-R/bdDwC-guide/docs/02-Shiny-app.md

 ![bdDwC App Overview](img/bdDwC_Getting_started.png "The first screen")

- In the first screen, you'll need to upload or download your biodiversity data; choose dictionary and run the Darwinizer.
+ In the first screen, you'll need to load your biodiversity data; choose dictionary and run the Darwinizer.
+There are two options, form a file on your computer, of fetch from a web based data provider.

 ## Data upload